Common Orthodontic Questions

 If treatment looks like it may run past an estimated due date, there will be full disclosure and numerous conversations about this concern with the patient.
 We will fully explain why it may have taken longer than initially expected, as we strive to make sure that each patient has their goals and objectives met at Freytag Orthodontics.
 And, if you finish ahead of schedule, which frequently happens, we will all celebrate together!

 We are happy to see our post-braces patients for any ongoing needs.
 Whenever you feel the need to see the doctor and staff at Freytag Orthodontics, or if you feel that you need to have something checked, just make an appointment.
 Most of our post-braces patients come to us for issues regarding lost or broken retainers.
-As part of our ongoing service, we provide lifetime retainer checks at no charge.

 No, fortunately not.